BU-Spark/se-courtinfo-api/README.md

 Prod:
 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`

+If you are just running things locally you do not need to specify what docker-compose file should be utilized.
+This is because docker will use the default `docker-compose.yml` and combine it with `docker-compose.override.yml` producing a config that works for running things locally.

+It's also important to create and accurately fill in the `.env` file that docker leverages to provide required environment variables to each container.
+There is a template provided and an example of a local config that should work but is not appropriate for anything where security would be a concern(So anything publicly accessible on the internet).

+The one caveat is that you will need an S3 bucket setup even to run things locally.
+This is because the API will upload the image uploaded via the API to S3 -- if this fails the entire operation also fails.

 ## Routes Overview

 The HTTP routes(and the actions they perform) are all fairly self explanatory but I will expand on this a bit here just to clarify some aspects of the how the system is defined to 'flow'.